Vincent James Dowling

-Vincent James Dowling was an Australian explorer and pastoralist.
+Vincent James Dowling (11 January 1835 – 5 November 1903) was an Australian explorer and pastoralist.

+Early life

-He was born in Sydney in 1835, and educated for a short while in Ashfield, and then in England.
-His early experiences on the land included droving sheep and cattle from the New England district (where he held a run for about 3 years) to the markets in Victoria.
+Dowling was born in Sydney in 1835 to the solicitor Willoughby James Dowling and his wife Lilias Dickson.
+His grand uncle was Sir James Dowling, the Chief Justice of New South Wales.
+He was educated for a short while in Ashfield, and then in England.
+His father committed suicide when he was fourteen years old.
+Dowling had notable land-owning family contacts in the Williams River district, in particular at Canningalla near Dungog.
+As a young man, he moved to this region and soon after become a pastoralist, holding land at Aberbaldie near Walcha in the New England district for around 3 years.
+He made long droving trips, leading sheep and cattle to the markets in Victoria in elsewhere.

+Pastoralist

 In 1859 he established a station at Fort Bourke (now known as Bourke) on the Darling River, starting with 1200 Hereford cattle.
 A year later he became a Justice of the Peace in NSW (Mudgee, Bourke, Sofala and Bathurst) then Queensland.
 Around this time, Dowling began exploring in south west Queensland, tracing the Paroo and the Bulloo Rivers to their sources, and in 1861, established Caiwarroo and Eulo stations.
 These were followed by more stations on the Cuttaburra and Warrego, and Birrawarra and Yantabulla in NSW.
 In a partnership with George Cox, with himself as the active manager, they leased over 3367 square kilometres of land in the Warrego district.
 These stations were stocked with Hereford cattle, which Dowling considered superior to the more common Shorthorn breed.